Dash Inside the Salt & Pepper Shaker Museum

 DSCN0923

-15 responses on “Dash Inside the Salt & Pepper Shaker Museum
+15 responses to “Dash Inside the Salt & Pepper Shaker Museum

 1. OMG!
 I wish we had kept my grandmother’s collection!
 We could’ve donated.
 She had dozens and dozens of old-time and kitschy ones.